niwinz/niwibe-site/content/blog/2015-03-09-expression-problem.md

 - *It breaks the identity*.
 You can not use an instance of your roster item as parameter to the third party library that you are using for connect with XMPP.
-You should constanctly wrapping and unwrapping, and this adds a lot of additional axidental complexity.
+You should constanctly wrapping and unwrapping, and this adds a lot of additional accidental complexity.
 - You can't compare a `MyJid` with `Jid` with `==` operator.
 - You can't use `Object.equals` because it should be symetric.
 If you want compate an MyJid instance with some other `Jid` instance, you should explicitly wrap the second one for make the compatation.